jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	FAST FORTH can be adjusted by selection of SWITCHES in the source file to reduce its size according
 	to your convenience.
 To do, comment/uncomment their line.

+    for your application, select the mode LPM{0,1,2,3,4} that enables wake on FAST FORTH input, depending of family:
-    You can select mode LPM{0,1,2,3,4} in your application, depending of family, FR2xxx : LPM0, FR57xx : LPM0 to 2, FR59xx : LPM0 to 4.
+    FR2xxx: LPM0, FR57xx : LPM0 to 2, FR59xx : LPM0 to 4.

     DEEP_RST (RESET + WIPE) can be hardware performed via the programmation interface (Vcc,RX,TX,RST,TEST,GND).